angarsky/diveintopython/learn/classes/class_decorator.md

 In the first example, a class decorator is used to add a new method, `square()`, to the `MyClass` object.
 In the second example, a `class_method_decorator` is used to modify the behavior of the `class_method()` method in the `MyClass` object.

-## Understanding Class Method Python Decorator
+## Understanding Class Method Decorator

 Python Class Decorator can be used to modify or enhance class-level attributes and methods.
 It is a callable that takes a class as an argument and returns a new class.
 There are different types of decorators in Python-like class method decorator, class property decorator, etc.

 ### Class Method Decorator

-The class method python decorator is used to define a method that is bound to the class and not the instance of the class.
+The class method decorator is used to define a method that is bound to the class and not the instance of the class.
 It takes a `cls` parameter instead of `self`.
 This decorator is used to define methods that are related to the class and not an instance of the class.

 ```python
 class MyClass: